ryancdickson/staging/docs/BR.md

 **P-Label**: A XN-Label that contains valid output of the Punycode algorithm (as defined in RFC 3492, Section 6.3) from the fifth and subsequent positions.

-**Primary CAA Determination**: The basis for which the CA has checked CAA records and determined its authority to issue a Certificate for the requested domain(s).
+**Primary Network Perspective**: The Network Perspective used by the CA to determine 1) its authority to issue a Certificate for the requested domain(s) or IP address(es) and 2) the Applicant's authority and/or domain authorization or control of the requested domain(s) or IP address(es).

-**Primary Domain Validation Determination**: The basis for which the CA has determined Applicant authority and/or domain authorization or control using one of the methods described in Section 3.2.2.4 of this Policy.

 **Private Key**: The key of a Key Pair that is kept secret by the holder of the Key Pair, and that is used to create Digital Signatures and/or to decrypt electronic records or files that were encrypted with the corresponding Public Key.